Symphonic Prelude (Bruckner): Setting

-Krzyzanowski's copy is laid out only for Bruckner's typical orchestra of double woodwind, four horns, two trumpets, three trombones, bass-tuba, timpani, and strings, the orchestration used by Bruckner from his Fifth Symphony, composed in 1875/1876, revised in 1877/1878.
+Krzyzanowski's copy is laid out only for Bruckner's typical orchestra of double woodwind, four horns, two trumpets, three trombones, bass-tuba, timpani, and strings, the orchestration (except for a third trumpet) used by Bruckner in his Fifth Symphony, composed in 1875/1876, revised in 1877/1878.

-The first theme, which contains the core of the main themes of the First and Second Symphony in C minor, as well as allusions to Wagner's Die Walküre, is repeated in tutti (bar 43), leading into a dark chorale (bar 59), pre-shadowing the structure of that from the Finale of the Ninth Symphony, and even a significant epilogue (bar 73), which is used later in the development (bar 160).
+The first theme, which contains the core of the main themes of the First and Second Symphony in C minor, as well as allusions to the Sleep motif of Die Walküre, is repeated in tutti (bar 43), leading into a dark chorale (bar 59), pre-shadowing the structure of that from the Finale of the Ninth Symphony, and even a significant epilogue (bar 73), which is used later in the development (bar 160).

 The second theme (bar 87) reflects ideas of the Third Symphony and the miserere of the D minor Mass.

 The closing theme is an energetic trumpet call with a repeated minor ninth, as at the beginning of the Adagio from the Ninth Symphony, which is also pre-shadowing the end of its first movement.

 The second part (bar 148) brings two elements from the main theme in variants, leading into a threefold outburst of it in the dominant (bar 195), tonic (bar 201) and subdominant (bar 207).
 The recapitulation of the second theme is a fugato (bar 221) with a development section, which again reflects the Third Symphony (bars 249), leading into a climax, in which both first and second themes appear simultaneously (bar 267).

 The rather short coda is merely a final cadence with almost no thematic material left, only reflecting the closing theme, as a repeated chain of minor seconds.
 One may assume that this elaboration by Krzyzanowski, which sounds rather provisional, may have been filled-up later with more concise motivic derivations.

 It seems indeed clear from Hiltl's stylistic examination that the musical material itself is all Bruckner's, because some of these ideas even anticipate some music from the Ninth Symphony, composed some 25 years later, which nobody can have known already in 1876.
 In all, this "Symphonic Prelude" constitutes an extremely advanced, "experimental" sonata movement, with a dramatic, almost radical second part combining development, recapitulation and coda to a unified and radical second part.
 The musical language and structure anticipate much of Bruckner's last composition, the symphonic choralwork Helgoland (1893).